ucr-hpcc/hpcc_modules/fhi-aims/171221/README.md

 ## ScalaPack

-The `ScalaPack` version is currently broken (ie. undefined reference to MPI libs), however it is is for reference:
+The `ScalaPack` version is currently broken (ie. undefined reference to MPI functions), however here it is for reference:

 Get makefile with `ScalaPack`: